 Clients entering our residential treatment or day program are required to be fully vaccinated prior to admission.
 Your admission coordinator will confirm this requirement during the pre-admission process.

 All employees working in client facing roles or performing job duties on the Hillside campus are required to be vaccinated against COVID.

 All new clients in the residential and day programs are COVID tested upon admission.

 Masks are optional for all employees and clients.
 If a residential client tests positive after admission they will be required to quarantine on campus and wear a mask for seven days.
 If a Day Program client tests positive after admission they will be asked to quarantine at home.
 The length of time for quarantine should be confirmed with the program staff.

 Community Based Program Actions

 In-person services are offered as well as telehealth sessions via Zoom.

 Tours and Visitors

-Due to the recent decrease in the community infection rate, Family Visitation and Therapeutic Home Passes resumes on February 19, 2022 for current clients in our residential treatment program.
+Due to the recent decrease in the community infection rate, Family Visitation and Therapeutic Home Passes have resumed for current clients in our residential treatment program.
 However, if the rate of infection in the community were to increase, Family Visitation and Therapeutic Home Passes may be cancelled or put back on hold.